PIDMA – PID controller with moment autotuner

 Function Description

-In the automatic mode (MAN = off), the block PIDMA implements the PID control law with two degrees of freedom in the form
+In automatic mode (MAN = off), the PIDMA block executes the PID control law with two degrees of freedom as follows:

 U(s) = ±K bW(s) Y (s) + 1 Tis W(s) Y (s) + Tds Td N s + 1 cW(s) Y (s) + Z(s)